codetriplett/spective/README.md

 ```

 ### Update Camera with Multiple Properties
-This allows you to rotate around a fixed point.
+The transformation of each set of properties will be processed fully before moving on to the next.
+The following example will rotate the camera around a fixed point 6 units away from the center of the scene.
 Only the first set of properties will be remembered in later updates.
 ```js
 scene({
 	rotation: Math.PI / 4,